EmbraceAGI/Mr.G-Your-AI-English-all-language-Tutor/README.md

 1. Using Language E (English) to learn E (English) 🇬🇧
 2. Using Language C (Chinese) or D (Dutch) to learn E (English) 🇨🇳🇳🇱

-Here is the translation for your Chinese text into English:

-"The first method might seem slow, but once you master it, it will be the most powerful mode for language learning 💪.
+The first method might seem slow, but once you master it, it will be the most powerful mode for language learning 💪.
 Our goal is to help you use this method, to learn English through English, and improve your language comprehension skills 🎓.

 ## Result